rhazdon/hugo-theme-hello-friend-ng/README.md

 The theme doesn't require any advanced configuration.
 Just copy the following config file.
 To see all possible configurations, [check the docs](docs/config.md).
 Note: There are more options to configure.
-Take a look into the `config.toml` in `exampleSite`.
+Take a look at `config.toml` in `exampleSite`.

 ``` toml
 baseurl      = "localhost"